EtheaDev/MarkdownShellExtensions/README.md

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##

+26 Jun 2023: ver.
+1.5.1
+- Fixed Preview of Markdown files with extensions different from .markdown

 24 Jun 2023: ver.
 1.5.0
 - Autoload local markdown files when clicked into Preview